Git-Bruno/Domoticz-scripts/README.md

 # Domoticz-scripts
-This is a public repository to share the Domoticz scripts I wrote.
+This is a public repository to share the Domoticz scripts.

-Ceci est un dépot pour partager les scripts Domoticz que j'ai écrits.
+Ceci est un dépot pour partager les scripts Domoticz.